i3visio/sample-onion-servers/README.md

 By doing so, we want to provide an easy-to-use approach that makes to understand the behaviour of certain Tor Gateways.

-2 - License: GPLv3+
+2 - License: AGPLv3+
 -------------------

 This is free software, and you are welcome to redistribute it under certain conditions.

-	This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+	This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 	This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Affero General Public License for more details.

-	You should have received a copy of the GNU General Public License along with this program.
+	You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 For more details on this issue, check the [COPYING](COPYING) file.